 Bake for 16 minutes or until a toothpick comes out clean.

-While the cake is baking you can make the cranberry swirl.
-To make the cranberry compote heat a saucepan over medium heat with all the ingredients for the cranberry compote and bring to a boil.
+While the cake is baking, you can make the cranberry compote swirl.
+To make the cranberry compote, heat a saucepan over medium heat with all the ingredients for the cranberry compote and bring to a boil.
 This takes about 7 to 8 minutes.

 Turn off the heat and remove the bowl once it's mostly combined.
 Continue whisking until completely smooth and melted together off the heat.

-Then place this bowl in the freezer for 30 minutes until the mixture is thicker and completely cooled and a soft butter texture forms around the edges and the entire thing is like thick caramel in consistency, but it’s not entirely hard or solid.
+Place this bowl in the freezer for 30 minutes until the mixture is thicker and completely cooled.
+A soft butter texture should form around the edges and the entire thing should have thick caramel in consistency, without being entirely hard or solid.
 You have to freeze this mixture and mind the time because it’s all about how quickly the cacao butter cools.
 Do not leave unattended.
 Set a timer!

-Only once the white chocolate cream is at the right consistency and chilled you can whip together the 3 cups of coconut cream in a stand mixer or with a hand mixer in a cold glass bowl.
-Once the whip cream is fluffy and smooth then add in confectioners sugar slowly while whipping.
+Only once the white chocolate cream is at the right consistency and chilled, you can whip together the 3 cups of chilled canned coconut cream in a stand mixer or with a hand mixer in a cold glass bowl.
+Once the whip cream is fluffy and smooth, add in confectioners sugar slowly while whipping.
 Turn up the speed to get it fluffier.